Introduction to Serverless (FaaS)

 method: get

-After making all these changes, we are ready to deploy (or instead, re-deploy): serverless deploy
+After all these changes, deploy (or redeploy): serverless deploy

-Notice the endpoints - that's the endpoint that we can use to invoke our FaaS.
-Let's try it out!
+See the endpoints?
+That’s what we use to invoke our FaaS.
+Let’s try it.

-In this article, we have reviewed the basics of Serverless computing, and we also created a fun example utilising a FaaS solution to load a random image to Cloudinary from a royalty-free image provider.
+We’ve covered the basics of Serverless computing and built a fun example: a FaaS solution that loads a random image from a royalty-free provider into Cloudinary.